 - How could the study affect my daily life?

 - What side effects can I expect from the clinical trial?
-(Note: There can also be side effects from standard treatments and from the disease itself.)

 - How long will the clinical trial last?